Kotlin/kotlinx-io/README.md

 ### Future replacement

-Future replacement is to be discussed, currently we do recomment using [Okio](https://github.com/square/okio/) for multiplatform IO primitives.
+Future replacement is to be discussed, currently we do recommend using [Okio](https://github.com/square/okio/) for multiplatform IO primitives.